 Bees, Fleas & Trees

-We are looking forward to Bees Fleas & Trees Holiday Season #42.
-We wish you our very best for a Merry Christmas, a Happy New Year and a prosperous 2018.
+We are looking forward to seeing everyone at our Bees Fleas & Trees Holiday Season #46.
+Our very best for a Merry Christmas, a Happy New Year and a prosperous, COVID free 2021.